How to Test a Fire Alarm in Your Commercial Building

 Commercial buildings, often characterized by multiple occupants, intricate layouts, and the presence of flammable materials, inherently face an elevated risk of fire incidents.

 In the case of smoke alarms, many rely on battery power, underscoring the critical need to regularly inspect and replace batteries as required.
-Whether your commercial property is an office space or a bustling logistics hub, these tests stand as a matter of life and death.
+Whether your commercial property is an office space or a bustling logistics hub, these tests stand as a matter of life and death, especially because smoke detectors last for a limited time.

-How Often Should You Test Your Fire Alarm?
+How Often Should You Test Your Fire Detection System?

 Here's a detailed schedule for optimal fire alarm upkeep: